Characterisation-Virtual-Laboratory/CharacterisationVL-Software/BUILD_ENVIRONMENT.md

 1. Create virtual machine (NeCTAR 2-4 cores, Ubuntu 16.04)
 2. Install dependencies for singularity and functionality

-sudo apt install build-essential ubuntu-desktop vim libarchive-dev xfce4 xfce4-goodies
+sudo apt install build-essential ubuntu-desktop vim libarchive-dev xfce4 xfce4-goodies libssl-dev uuid-dev libgpgme11-dev libseccomp-dev pkg-config squashfs-tools

 The build machine will need to have a functional X configuration.
 To access this X server remotely the suggested tool is x2go.
 Installation and training instructions can be found here: http://training.nectar.org.au/package07/sections/connectWithX2Go.html
 ### To install x2go